|Nutrition Facts (per serving)|

 - Salt and pepper (to taste)

-- Pre-cook the acorn squash, either in the oven or the microwave.
+Pre-cook the acorn squash in the oven or the microwave.

-- In a large soup or stock pot, sautee the garlic and onion in the vegan margarine or olive oil until just soft, about 5 minutes.
+In a large soup or stockpot, saute the garlic and onion in the vegan margarine or olive oil until just soft, about 5 minutes.

-- Reduce heat and add cooked acorn squash, stirring to lightly coat.
-Heat for 3-4 minutes, being careful not to let the squash burn.
+Reduce heat and add cooked acorn squash, stirring to lightly coat.
+Heat for 3 to 4 minutes, being careful not to let the squash burn.

-- Add vegetable broth, nutmeg and cumin, cover, and heat for 10-12 minutes.
+Add vegetable broth, nutmeg, and cumin.
+Cover and heat for 10 to 12 minutes.